hoanganhtd/CloudOverSeerer/README.md

-# core-api
+# This is cloud over seerer project
-This is base project
+using
-1. Spring boot
+1. Spring boot: 1.3.5.RELEASE
 2. Hibernate
-3. Config log
+4. quartz 2.2.1